ngminhkhai/Sopra/README.md

 Softwarepraktikum (Sopra)

 Sopra is a modul by the computerscience faculty from Technischen Universität Dortmund.
 Here the students learn how to use basic principles, methods and procedures of Software-development, by working on 2 projects in a Team of 7-9 people.
 Both Games are written in kotlin.
+There is a demo-video in each of the folders as visualizer.
+If you want to play the game you have to clone and run the project via the build-in gradle.

 1. Projekt: Cardgame "Swim"
 	How to Play: